Balmy-protocol/earn-periphery/README.md

 ## Integration testing for Strategy and earn vault

-the most import test are
+the most important test are

 - `test_createPosition_CheckRewardsWithLoss`
 - `test_withdraw_CheckRewards`